Million dollar marketing budgets are not something most startups have.

-Growth hacking, thus means, finding creative ways to cut through the noise, and using extreme innovation to become visible overnight.
-Which is why we are here with some tips to help you with that process.
+Growth hacking, thus means, finding creative ways to cut through the noise, and using extreme innovation to become visible overnight: we’re here to help you with that!
+Here are some tips to follow:

 1. Create content to attract your audience: